Elliptic normal curves of even degree and theta functions: Theta functions

 \section{Theta functions}

 From now on, we assume that the base field is the field of complex numbers~$\C$.
-We construct functions $X_{0},X_{1},\dots,X_{N-1}$ in \S4 using theta functions.
-Then, we find quadratic relations among them from the relations among theta functions.
+We construct functions $X_{0},X_{1},\dots,X_{N-1}$ defined and described in \S4 using theta functions.
+Then, we find quadratic relations among them from the classical relations among theta functions.

 \begin{definition} For a pair of real numbers $(p,q)$, we define the theta function $\theta_{(p,q)}(z,\tau)$ with characteristic $(p,q)$ by

 where $z\in\C$ and $\tau\in\H=\{\tau\in\C\mid \Im\tau>0\}$, and $\e(x)=e^{2\pi i x}$. \end{definition}